 This savory Beef Burrito Bowl has everything you’re looking for — from cheese and tomatoes, to beans, jalapeños and a fluffy base of Minute® Ready to Serve Yellow Rice to soak up all the flavors!

-This Beef Burrito Bowl is loaded with cheese, tomatoes and tomatoes along with our Minute® Yellow Rice Cups.
+This Beef Burrito Bowl is loaded with beef, beans, cheese and tomatoes along with our Minute® Yellow Rice.

 Heat rice according to package directions.

 In a small, microwave-safe bowl, combine beef and beans.
 Microwave on HIGH for 1 minute.
 Add to rice.

 Top rice with cheese, tomato and jalapeño slices.